 Try to pull together all these items and do it with sufficient documentation so that the system can be used, maintained, repaired, and calibrated in the following years, and it is clear why good automated testing is such a daunting task for many small or medium-sized production companies.
 Duotech Services excels at providing total solutions for automated testing.
 Our engineers have experience in studying the application, deriving requirements, and figuring out a testing approach; then designing, building, testing, and integrating an appropriate system.
 Broad experiential backgrounds using parts from many different automation vendors as well as custom design skills honed in the demanding aerospace industry provides our engineers with the skills needed to arrive at a functional, cost-effective test solution for almost any product or process.

-One thing that sets Duotech apart is that we don’t approach the problem trying to leverage a solution that we already have, because we don’t have a product line.
+One thing that sets Duotech apart is that we don’t approach the problem by trying to leverage a solution that we already have, because we don’t have a product line.
 We strive to meet the customer’s requirements with the best possible solution.
 Nothing shows true customer satisfaction like coming back for another solution, and Duotech has many repeat customers.
 In fact, in a recent design review meeting, one of the customer operators commented:

 “If it works as well as the last one they did for us, it’s going to be fantastic!”